-- 405-3 THE MIDDLE SCHOOL LEARNER.
+405-3 THE MIDDLE SCHOOL LEARNER.
 Addresses characteristics of young adolescent learners and implications for instruction.
 Meets Illinois requirements for middle school endorsement, and is designed for pre-service or in-service teachers.
-Prerequisites: EDUC 305, EDFD 380, 381, or graduate standing. - 501-3 RESEARCH METHODS IN EDUCATION.
-Analysis of descriptive and experimental research, including hypothesis formation; testing; measurement; sampling; experimental design; interpretation of results.
-Prerequisite: knowledge of statistics helpful but not required. - 515-3 ADVANCED EDUCATIONAL PSYCHOLOGY.
+Prerequisites: EDUC 305; EDFD 380; 381, or graduate standing.

+501-3 RESEARCH METHODS IN EDUCATION.
+Analysis of educational research methods.
+Focus on conceptual, methodological and practical issues addressing both quantitative and qualitative methodologies as related to current educational issues.

+515-3 ADVANCED EDUCATIONAL PSYCHOLOGY.
 Educational implications arising from major theoretical perspectives on learning.
-Emphasis on cognitive processes; learning strategies; principles of human development and human behavior.
+Emphasis on cognitive processes, learning strategies, principles of human development and human behavior.
 Prerequisite: undergraduate course in educational psychology.